Last Modified: 7/16/2014

 NOAUTO, which prevents the auto response message, is still an accepted keyword.
 However, to quickly identify and process possible false detections, McAfee has enabled the new process using the FALSE keyword as described above.

 McAfee Labs (formerly McAfee Avert Labs) Core Security Updates Team utilizes a False Positive Test Rig as part of our extensive pre-release testing.
 This test rig is a large array of catalogued data, used by the Core Security Updates team to guard against false positives occurring in released DATs.
-It consists of a collection of known clean data, acquired by McAfee from commercial software vendors, including Microsoft and IBM.
-Additionally, the McAfee Production team also actively targets data from the Internet for download to the rig.
+It consists of a collection of known clean data, acquired by McAfee from commercial software vendors, including Intel®, Microsoft and IBM.
+Additionally, the McAfee False Prevention team also actively targets data from the Internet for download to the rig.